RunhangShu/RunhangWebsite/content/notebook/2021Fall_rotation.md

 ### Page 1:
 **Background**

 In mammals DMNT (DNA methyltransferases) methylaze while TET (Ten-Eleven translocation deoxygenases) demethylaze DNA.
 Despite these two processes are apparently antagonizing, a few studies shed the light on the jointed effects of these two players on tumorigenesis.

 **Obstacles** (what need to be improved?)

 The DNA methylation level are usually assessed by "averaging" level or calculating the methylation heterogeneity/variation.
 Neither of these two approaches can delineate the degree of concurrence between active methylation and demethylation (unmethylated CpGs in partially methylated reads).
 Additionally, although a recent mathematical model takes methylation and demethylation into account for individual CpGs in stem cells, this model is not good enough in that it does not consider the spatial coupling of concurrence methylation at adjacent CpGs, which is critical for transcription factor and cancer gene regulation.

 **Objective**

 To test to what extend that the two players affect cancer gene regulations.

 **Methods**

 Bisulfite sequencing of embryonic stem cells of mice

 **Key findings**

-- Methylation concurrence represents a better metrics than traditional average methylation level and methylation variation to predict gene expression.
+* Methylation concurrence represents a better metrics than traditional average methylation level and methylation variation to predict gene expression.
-- Using DMNT- and TET-knowout mice, the authors indicate that there might be hidden patterns unseen by simply using "average" methylation level.
+* Using DMNT- and TET-knowout mice, the authors indicate that there might be hidden patterns unseen by simply using "average" methylation level.
--
+* Methylation concurrence is negatively correlated with gene expression.
+  * Uisng public available data: WGBS and RNA-seq data from Epigenetic Roadmao Consortium
+  * DNMT3A and TET1 prevent binding of each other mainly in *TSS-proximal regions*
+* Methylation concurrence is associated with the repression of tumor suppressor genes
+  * TSGs (Tumor Suppressor Genes) are negatively associated with methylation concurrence
+  * Cell lineage genes are positively asscoaited with methylation concurrence
+  * Housekeeping genes have no association with methylation concurrence
+* Methylation concurrence can see the unseen patterns in Undermethylated regions (UMRs) in relation to average methylation and methylation variation.

 ------